Today you’ll learn about the top 10 marketing project management software tools and how they compare against each other.

-- Project planning – Plan project timelines based on previous track record.
+- Project planning: Plan project timelines based on previous track records.

-- Big picture view – Get a birds-eye overview of the campaign project and team’s capacity to prevent overwhelm and burnout.
+- Big picture view: Get a birds-eye overview of the campaign project and the team’s capacity to prevent overwhelm and burnout.

 What Project Management Features Does A Marketing Team Need?